Drysdale grunter

-The Drysdale grunter (Syncomistes rastellus) is a species of fish in the family Terapontidae.
+The Drysdale grunter (Syncomistes rastellus) is a species of ray-finned fish in the family Terapontidae.
 It is endemic to Australia, where it occurs in the Gibb and Drysdale Rivers, coastal rivers in northern Western Australia.
 It is a herbivorous species which grazes on filamentous algae and prefers the main river channels rather than the tributaries, it also prefers flowing water of varying turbidity and substrate.